rschenck/Gattaca/README.md

 ```

-Ideally, simulations will be ran in replicate for downstream statistical analysis, but a single simulation can also be handled by GattacaExample.Gattaca analysis.
+Ideally, simulations will be ran in replicate for downstream statistical analysis, but a single simulation can also be handled by Gattaca analysis.

 ```angular2html
 python value